Live Concert at the Forum

-Live Concert at the Forum (retitled Barbra Streisand Live in Canada) is the second live album by American singer Barbra Streisand, released physically on October 1, 1972 by Columbia Records.
+Live Concert at the Forum (retitled Barbra Streisand Live in Canada) is the second live album by American singer Barbra Streisand, released physically on October 1, 1972, by Columbia Records.
 Produced by long-time collaborator Richard Perry, it was recorded at The Forum in Inglewood, part of Greater Los Angeles, on April 15, 1972, during Four for McGovern, a concert held in benefit for George McGovern's 1972 presidential campaign.
 A CD version of Live Concert at the Forum was released on September 6, 1989.

 The concert setlist and between-song patter was brought forward from Streisand's December 1971 – January 1972 residency at the Las Vegas Hilton.
 Streisand's medley of "Sweet Inspiration" and "Where You Lead", medley of "Sing" and "Make Your Own Kind of Music", and "Didn't We" were released as the album's three singles, all throughout 1972.
 The lead single was nominated for Best Female Pop Vocal Performance at the 15th Annual Grammy Awards in 1973.
 Music critics responded well to the album, with many commending Streisand's strong vocal performance.
 Commercially, Live Concert at the Forum peaked at numbers 17 and 19 on the album charts in Canada and the United States, respectively, and received a Platinum certification from the Recording Industry Association of America for shipments exceeding one million copies.

 Background

 Her first live album since 1968's A Happening in Central Park, Barbra Streisand released her second one, Live Concert at the Forum, on October 1, 1972.
 The album's songs were recorded during Streisand's segment of the Four for McGovern concert held on April 15, 1972, at The Forum indoor arena in Inglewood.
 Superstar singers Carole King, James Taylor and Streisand headlined the concert along with Quincy Jones and his Orchestra.
 The concert was a benefit for George McGovern's 1972 presidential campaign.
-Tickets for the performance ranged in price from $5.50 to $100.00 USD and the event itself grossed over $300,000; however, after covering the expenses for the show, McGovern's campaign only received approximately $18,000 in donations.
+Tickets for the performance ranged in price from $5.50 to $100.00 and the event itself grossed over $300,000; however, after covering the expenses for the show, McGovern's campaign only received approximately $18,000 in donations.
 In a mock warning on the evils of weed, Streisand lit up a joint during one of her songs and pretended she was under the influence of marijuana while performing.

 Richard Perry produced the album's 11 tracks, most of which are selections taken from previous works in Streisand's music catalog.
 Arrangements for the songs were headed by Don Costa, Don Hannah, Peter Matz, Claus Ogerman and Gene Page.
 David Shire served as the conductor on Live Concert at the Forum and Eddie Kendricks was Streisand's vocal director.